SochaDev/sochadev.github.io/index.md

 ---
-title: Hello, world; we are Socha Dev
+title: Hello, world.
+We are Socha Dev.
 ---

 Socha Dev is a web development team built to help your company succeed.
 We